ablank/grunt-concat-language/README.md

 Doctype declaration of language.type `html` & `xml`, this variable is part of `language.opentag` and will be overridden if `language.opentag` is specified.

-In XML files, this attribute sets the correct SYSTEM & `standalone` attributes automatically.
+In XML files, this attribute sets the correct `standalone` & `SYSTEM` attributes automatically.

 #### language.rmScript
 Type: `Boolean`
 Default: null

 Remove `<script>...</script>` from `language.type html`

+#### language.expand
+Type: `Boolean`
+Default: null

+Create a line break at each closing brace '>'.

 #### language.rmClose
 Type: `Boolean`